ISSOtm/fortISSimO/manual/src/rgbds.md

 This function simply needs to be called with [the song's label](./teNOR.md#song-descriptor) in `de` ([example](https://github.com/ISSOtm/fortISSimO-demo/blob/d9a93b5460ee36fe0d18b5b9a061b7ba93b02549/src/main.asm#L97-L98)).

 This function's relationship with the APU is as follows:

-- This function does not touch [`NR52`], so you must turn the APU on yourself (typically as part of the global init above, see [this example](https://github.com/ISSOtm/fortISSimO-demo/blob/5463719e48580cc835d7459d607ee30056f51de8/src/main.asm#L21)).
+- This function does not touch [`NR52`], so you must turn the APU on yourself **beforehand** (typically as part of the global init above, see [this example](https://github.com/ISSOtm/fortISSimO-demo/blob/5463719e48580cc835d7459d607ee30056f51de8/src/main.asm#L21)).
 - This function does not touch [`NR51`] or [`NR50`] either; if your songs make use of panning, they should include `8xx` and/or `5xx` effects on their first row to reset those registers.

   Keep in mind that `8xx` and `5xx` are global, and thus affect sound effects as well!

-- This function mutes every channel that is "owned" by the driver; if you do not want this (for example, to join two tracks seamlessly), set `hUGE_MutedChannels` to e.g. $0F before calling `hUGE_SelectSong`.
+- This function mutes every channel that is "owned" by the driver; if you do not want this (for example, to join two tracks seamlessly), set `hUGE_MutedChannels` to e.g. $0F before calling `hUGE_SelectSong`, and restore it afterwards.

-Additionally, `hUGE_TickSound` must not run in the middle of this function!
+Additionally, `hUGE_TickSound` **must not** run in the middle of this function!
 This can happen if it is called from an interrupt handler, notably.
 The recommended fix is to "guard" calls to `hUGE_TickSound`, like this: